Everything you need to structure a successful cold email.

 The subject line of your email has a big impact on whether or not your prospect opens it.

 Of course, the open rate is affected by both your personal and business names.
-To put it another way, this is the strength of your brand and the strength of your relationship with the prospect.
+To put it another way, this is the strength of your brand and your relationship with the prospect.

 The subject line is similar to an article's headline.
 You're scrolling through your newsfeed when a title catches your eye, and you open the article.

 The mechanics that drive the subject line are the same.
-It's the hook that entices folks to open the book and creates anticipation for what they're about to read.
+The hook entices folks to open the book and creates anticipation for what they're about to read.

 Body